PLAY FOR FUN, PLAY RESPONSIBLY

 One helpful step to prevent you from gambling is to install a software that will block any access to gambling websites.
 Do note that this may come at a cost.
 Kindly see below for a few examples:

 Kindly note these are third party websites and software.
-Bethard Group is not responsible or reliable for any use or cost connected to them.
+Prozone Group is not responsible or reliable for any use or cost connected to them.